qwangan/qwangan.github.io/_pages/teaching.md

 ---

 # Instructor at UW
-* ACTSC 371 - Introduction to Investment (expected Winter 2022)
+* ACTSC 371 - Introduction to Investment (Winter 2023)

 # Teaching Assistant at UW
 * ACTSC 363 - Casualty and Health Insurance Mathematics 1 (Fall 2022)